pmauduit/OneTjs/README.md

 The recommended (and the only supported) OS is Debian.

 Note that some frameworks (Bootstrap and JQuery for instance) are used via CDN (see app/templates/base.html for example).
-You therefore need an internet connexion in order to make these web pages fully fonctionnal.
+You therefore need an internet connection in order to make these web pages fully functionnal.

 ### Installation